-First, instead of exploring the neighborhood configurations completely randomly, the GetMoveNode function performs controlled stochastic selection.
+First, classic SA algorithms usually perform neighborhood exploration either in a fixed order, or uniform randomly [32].
+Instead, NetDEO uses the GetMoveNode function to perform controlled stochastic selection on the neighborhoods.
 The potential energy of each node corresponds to a probability score, which represents the fair share of probability a node is chosen to move over all other nodes.
 The rational behind this design is to encourage migration of nodes in relatively worse configurations, and thus yielding faster convergence.

-Second, unlike classic SA algorithms, which greedily accept all improved configurations while probabilistically accept degraded ones, the AcceptMove function performs full-range probabilistic acceptance.
-In other words, the probabilistic behavior covers both improved and degraded configurations-improved configurations are always preferred to degraded ones, and the more improvement, the higher the preference.
+Second, classic SA algorithms unconditionally accept all improved configurations while probabilistically accept degraded ones [19].
+However, due to the highly homogenous solution space in the CN placement optimization problem, this strategy can unnecessarily prolong the convergence, and often lead to solutions with more node displacement than necessary.
+NetDEO uses the AcceptMove function to perform fullrange probabilistic acceptance.
+Specifically, the probabilistic move acceptance covers both improved and degraded configurations-improved configurations are always preferred to degraded ones, and the more improvement, the higher the preference.
 This design helps the algorithm to better differentiate the quality of sampled solutions, while still preserving the degree of randomness in the stochastic search.